angular/protractor/docs/locators.md

 Finding Sub-Elements
 --------------------

-To find sub-elements, simply chain element and element.all functions together.
-For example, Using a single locator to find:
+To find sub-elements, simply chain element and element.all functions together as shown below.

+Using a single locator to find:

  - an element